freenas/freenas-docs/userguide/snippets/alertevents.rst

   as this condition could block future configuration changes from being applied to the standby node

+* the boot volume of the passive node is not HEALTHY

 * 30 days before the license expires, and when the license expires

 * the usage of a HA link goes above 10MB/s